 But what if you still need to use a system (or maybe play a game) that uses Flash and has not moved towards a more future-proofed technology?
 We had to deal with this situation with one of our clients.
 We had advised some time ago switching to more modern solutions, but the decision path took too long.
 And the day has come.

 I'm a Full-Stack Developer at VM.PL and below you can check the solution I have found.
 It allowed for the services of our client to work and gave more time to rewrite it in new technology.

 There is also another problem with this solution.
 Other applications might really not like the fact that your date is incorrect.
-MS Teams and Slack just stop working for example.
-So it’s really just either/or situation.
+MS Teams and Slack just stop working, for example.
+So it’s really just an either/or situation.